Stefan-Driessen/ProMoTe/README.md

     </tr>
     <tr>
       <td>Motivation:</td>
-      <td>Output ports make different distributions of a data product's datasets Natively Accessible in a Reusable manner.
-Additionally, tracking lineage in general contributes to Discoverability, Addressability, Understandability, and Interoperability. </td>
+      <td>Output ports are necessary for achieving Native Accessability and Security.
+When designed well, they also contribute greatly to Reusability. </td>
     </tr>
   </tbody>
 </table>